• Skip to primary navigation

 • Once the meat falls apart when you pull on it with a fork, its done.
 This will take about 6 hours.

-This is the perfect way to spend a day by the fire, and an evening together with good friends sharing a delicious, no hassle meal while you chat into the night.
+This is the perfect way to spend a day by the fire.
+Together with good friends share a delicious, no-hassle meal while you chat into the night.
 The kids also love this for supper when we go “backyard camping”.

 Try it for yourself and let me know what you think, I’d love to hear from you.